Lessons from a salon: How to improve lighting at home

 A few professional lighting tricks homeowners can borrow:

-• Check the kelvin rating when purchasing bulbs or fixtures with integrated LEDs and keep color temperatures consistent throughout the space.
+• Check the kelvin rating when purchasing bulbs or fixtures with integrated LEDs, and keep color temperatures consistent in every room.

 • Install dimmers wherever possible.
 The ability to fine-tune light levels throughout the day adds comfort, flexibility, and control.